Robinsons Magnolia

 Robinsons Magnolia is a shopping mall owned and operated by Robinsons Malls.
 The mall opened on August 13, 2012.
 It is the 31st mall opened by Robinsons and the company's third mall in Quezon City.
 It has a gross floor area of 108000 sqm.
 Robinsons Magnolia is adjacent to the four-tower Magnolia Residences where the iconic Magnolia Ice Cream production plant once stood.

-Photo upon entry of Robinsons Magnolia.

 History

 The Magnolia Dairy Products Plant was established in 1970 when Magnolia transferred production from its original 1925-era factory in Quiapo, Manila.
 Designed by Leandro Locsin, the plant produced ice cream, milk, butter, margarine and processed cheese.
 The property where the plant stood was owned by San Miguel Corporation, which also owned the Magnolia brand.
 The facility also housed the main branch of its Magnolia ice cream parlor.
 The ice cream parlor was retained and relocated within the mall.

 In 1981, SMC spun off its butter, margarine and processed cheese assets into a joint-venture with New Zealand Dairy Board, forming Philippine Dairy Products Corporation (now Magnolia, Inc.).
 The Aurora Boulevard plant remained as its production facility until 2000 when it transferred to a new facility in General Trias.

 When SMC spun off its ice cream and milk business into a joint-venture with Nestlé in 1996, forming Magnolia-Nestlé Corporation, the Aurora Boulevard property remained under the ownership of SMC and served as the venture's main production facility and site of its ice cream parlor.
 After SMC withdrew from the venture in 1998, Nestlé Philippines continued with the business under the Nestlé brand name (the ice cream parlor became known as Nestlé Creamery).
 Nestlé's production was gradually transferred to a new site and in 1999, Nestlé closed down operations in the Aurora Boulevard facility.

 In 2008, SMC sold the property to Robinsons Land Corporation (RLC), a subsidiary of JG Summit Holdings, Inc. News reports cited that the property was sold reportedly in the amount of P1.6 billion.
 The property was developed by RLC into a mall (Robinsons Magnolia) and residential condominiums (The Magnolia Residences).
 One of the mall's first establishments was a Magnolia-franchised ice cream parlor named Magnolia Flavor House, which operated from 2012 to 2017, as a fitting homage to the property's roots.

 On March 14, 2022, a fire broke out the Robinsons Department Store located on the third floor which reached the first alarm.
 This was quickly controlled and did not inflict further damage.